Should You Have Whisky with Ice this Summer?

 Some people always add ice to whisky; they say it gives the whisky a smoother, cleaner taste.
 Others believe it is an abomination.
 So, should we give ice lovers the cold shoulder?
 Or do the purists need to chill out?

 You should drink whisky the way you like.
 If you want to sit on a beach on a summer’s day and drink scotch whisky on the rocks, do it.
 Mind if I pulled up a chair?
 In this blog, I lay out the case for and against drinking whisky with ice.
-You can decide for yourself this summer.
+So you can decide whether to drink your whisky with ice this summer.

 Should you not have whisky with ice this summer

 When you taste whisky, you want to appreciate its intricacies.
 How you serve whisky is important for amplifying aromas.
 It’s an accepted fact that adding water to whisky helps you enjoy more of its flavours.
 But, adding ice should do the same thing?
 The last time I checked, ice is frozen water.
-So, what’s the big deal?
+So, what’s the big deal with adding ice to whisky?

 The issue isn’t the water.
 It’s the temperature.
 Think back to science classes.
 When you warm liquids up, the molecules move faster.
 When you cool them down, the molecules move slower.
 Cooling down the whisky alters the carefully balanced flavours.
 Your tongue can’t pick up as much.